itscoltonhicks/Windows-OS-Administration/README.md

 <img width="800" alt="6  Stop the bluetooth service" src="https://github.com/user-attachments/assets/c64ecbf2-1ef7-4386-9abb-d9b68edc01f8">

-These are common actions to take when troubleshooting services..
+These are common actions we can to take when troubleshooting services.

 Next let's explore how to configure services.